dvidelabs/flatcc/README.md

-The typeless builder library is documented in `flatcc_builder.h` and `flatcc_emitter.h` while the generated typed builder api for C is documented in [builder interfade referece].
+The typeless builder library is documented in `flatcc_builder.h` and `flatcc_emitter.h` while the generated typed builder api for C is documented in [Builder Interface Reference].

 ## Using flatcc